TOYS FROM CHRISTMAS PAST The Christmas toys of the 70’s

 After all the Yo-yo’s, Slinkys and endless amounts of stocking candies (Lifesaver books) – there is one toy that stands out in my memory and in Steve’s.
 Steve’s is the 1976 Lionel Train set.
 He still has it today – our grandkids have played with it.
 Mine is the Dawn Doll sized doll house that my dad made for me.
 It was three stories tall – with stairs.
 He made the furnishings by hand – there were chairs and tables.
 My mother made the house up with bits of wall paper, curtains and carpets that were from the homes we had lived in.
 I played with it until I discovered boys and passed it on to my daughter - who loved it.
 It finally went to live with her younger cousin when she was too old for it.
 Where it is today is a mystery, but where ever it is - I hope it has had a home makeover!

 Katrina Smith is owner/operator of Little Black Dress Home Staging in Sarasota County.
-She is also a licensed Florida Realtor with Steve Martin Homes Group and Coldwell Banker Residential Real Estate.
+She is also a licensed Florida Realtor with Steve Martin Homes Group and RE/MAX Platinum Realty.
 A home décor specialist from the Gross Point Michigan area, Katrina has been professionally preparing and staging homes in and around Sarasota County since 2007.
+Katrina has also held a full cosmetology license since 1997 which qualifies her to discuss topics such as these.